 Now it’s time to choose the one that suits your needs and the time you have available.

-If you’re spending a few days in Naples, take some time to visit the wonderful Amalfi Coast and stop in Positano to admire its scenic views and to go to the beach.
+If you’re spending a few days in Naples, take some time to visit the wonderful Amalfi Coast and stop in Positano to admire its scenic views and visit the beach.

-Arriving in Positano soon?
-Check out our Sorrento and Amalfi Coast itinerary for more inspiration for your next trip in the Amalfi Coast.
+Will you be arriving in Positano soon?
+Why not check out our Sorrento and Amalfi Coast itinerary for even more inspiration to support your trip to the Amalfi Coast?

 This post contains affiliate links, meaning, if you click through and make a purchase or sign up for a program, we may earn a commission.
 This is at no additional cost to you.